If you've got a kid who will read everything and anything. that's fantastic. You can probably stop right here and use the time to go to the library.

 If you've got more than one child, chances are you might have some very different attitudes and abilities to reading all under the one roof and it can be hard to juggle the different needs for multiple children.

-There are some tricks to the trade, however, whereby you can trick your reluctant readers into engaging with print so they don't even realise they're doing it.
+There are some tricks of the trade, however, to help your reluctant readers engage with print so they don't even realise they're doing it.

 Here are 6 ways of making kids engage with reading so they barely know they're doing it.